Get Clear on Your Biochemistry

 Iron Panel (Ferritin, Iron, TIBC, Transferrin)

-Iron plays a big role in how you feel every day—it impacts energy, brain function, thyroid health, and even mood.
-Ferritin (your iron storage) can drop long before anemia shows up, especially for women with heavy cycles or digestive issues.
-These four markers together tell us if you’re absorbing iron properly and storing enough to thrive.
+Iron plays a big role in how you feel every day.
+It impacts energy, brain function, thyroid health, and even mood.
+Ferritin, which reflects your iron storage, can drop long before anemia shows up, especially for women with heavy cycles or digestive issues.
+Looking at these four markers together helps us understand whether you are absorbing iron properly and storing enough to truly thrive.

 Core Nutrients (Vitamin D, B12, Folate, Magnesium)

 These are foundational for immune strength, energy, sleep, stress resilience, and hormone production.
-When they’re low, you might feel foggy, tired, or off—but the good news is, these are very responsive to personalized nutrition and supplement support.
+When they are low, you may feel foggy, tired, or off.
+The good news is that these levels are often very responsive to personalized nutrition and targeted supplement support.

 Inflammation (hs-CRP, Homocysteine, ESR, Uric Acid)

-Chronic, low-grade inflammation can fly under the radar but still impact your metabolism, brain, skin, and joints.
-These markers help us catch it early—before it shows up as something bigger.
+Chronic, low grade inflammation can fly under the radar while still impacting your metabolism, brain, skin, and joints.
+These markers help us catch it early before it shows up as something bigger.

 Blood Sugar + Insulin (HbA1c, Glucose, Insulin)

 Even subtle shifts in blood sugar can affect your energy, mood, cravings, and weight.
-These three tests help us see how your body handles carbs and insulin—key info if you’re working on body composition, brain clarity, or hormone balance.
+These three tests help us see how your body handles carbohydrates and insulin, which is key information if you are working on body composition, brain clarity, or hormone balance.

 Thyroid Health (TSH, Total T3/T4, Free T3/T4)

 Your thyroid is like the control center for metabolism, temperature, digestion, and energy.
-This full panel shows us how well your thyroid is functioning—not just whether it meets the “normal” range.
+This full panel shows us how well your thyroid is functioning, not just whether it falls within a “normal” range.

 Heart + Metabolic Health (Total Cholesterol, LDL, HDL, Triglycerides, ApoB, Lp(a), Ox-LDL)